-Having spent the morning exploring the surrounding wilderness in search of Botswana’s hidden treasures either on foot or by game drive, you will return to camp for a bountiful lunch spread.
-Just as the animals retreat to escape the heat of mid-day, so will you.
-This siesta is your time to enjoy reading, chatting, taking a shower, just relaxing or taking a nap.
-If you are on an explorer’s walking safari, we do spend some of the lunch and siesta time of the day out in the bush rather than returning to camp, especially during days where we are walking from one location to another.
-In this case, we will be carrying lunch with us or have a bush lunch set up where we too will take a little snooze mid-day to recuperate for the rest of the days walk.
+Following our morning's adventures, we return to camp for a bountiful lunch spread.
+Just as the animals retreat to escape the heat of mid-day, so will we.
+This siesta is our time to enjoy some down time.
+If you are on an explorer walking safari, we spend our lunch and siesta time of the day out in the bush, rather than returning to camp, especially on days where we are walking from one location to another.

-Later in the afternoon you will head out into the wilderness once more as the animals awake from their days slumber and gather at the watering holes.
-We marvel at the sheer splendor of an African sunset and with refreshments in hand, toast to the wonder of nature.
-We do warn you that this is prime game viewing time of the day, so don’t be surprised if our guide gets you back out for more game viewing action with your drink in hand!
-On your return to camp, you can enjoy a hot shower under the starry night sky and gather around the warmth of the camp fire with your fellow companions to relive the day’s events and excitement.
-Enjoy a three-course dinner served with a selection of wines against the magical backdrop of the African night sky.
-Retreating to the comfort of your tent after enjoying a night cap around the campfire, you can fall asleep to the calls of the African wild.
+Later in the afternoon we head out once again into the wilderness as the animals awake from their mid-day slumber and gather at the watering holes.
+We marvel at the sheer splendor of an African sunset and with refreshments in hand we toast to the day's adventures.
+Upon our return to camp, we may take a hot shower under the starry night sky before gathering around the warmth of the camp fire.
+Here we relive our day's adventures with our fellow travel companions while lingering over a three-course dinner served with a selection of wines.
+Retreating to the comfort of our tents, perhaps after enjoying a night cap against the magical backdrop of the African night sky, we fall asleep to the calls of the African wild.

-On moving days, the safari team will pack down the camp, traveling ahead in the back up vehicle to prepare the camp for your arrival at the next location.
-When moving between locations, the route is most commonly through the parks and reserves and is therefore an extension of your daily game drives.
+On moving days, the safari team will take down our camp, traveling ahead in a back-up vehicle to prepare our next camp for our arrival.
+When moving between locations, the route is most commonly through the parks and reserves where there are ample wildlife viewing opportunities.
 A picnic lunch can be enjoyed en-route.

-Meals are specially prepared over the fire and served in the dining tent by our very own safari chef.
-Meals and snacks are abundant and fresh despite the remote setting.
-Our safari chefs pride themselves on being able to prepare quality meals despite it being over the fire, guaranteeing surprise and awe from our guests.
+Meals are prepared over the open fire by our very own safari chefs.
+They pride themselves on being able to prepare quality meals using fresh and locally sourced ingredients whenever possible, including farm fresh food from Robyn and Gareth's family farm in Maun.
 Alcoholic beverages, sodas, juice and water are provided throughout the safari.
 In major towns such as Gaborone, Maun and Victoria Falls, you will be booked on a bed & breakfast basis.